RP of the Month: Buying Birds by Henri

 Okay, so what skills and abilities does your Pokémon have?
 Well, every Pokémon is different, and to know exactly what YOURS can do, you should check out the PokéDex for more information!
 For now, however, a rudimentary explanation of terms.

 The basis of all things about a Pokémon is its Level.
 A Pokémon's Level represents its prowess and Experience, and as it battles and grows, its Level climbs higher, producing a number of wondrous effects in the process, such as learning Moves and Evolving.
 A Pokémon's Level is determined by its Experience.
 Whenever a Pokémon defeats another in battle, it will gain Experience Points equal to the opponent's Level, whatever it may be.
+However, when battling a Wild Pokémon, if you successfully catch it without knocking it out, you will gain half of its level in Experiences rounded down.
 The amount of Experience required to level up varies depending on the Pokémon's current Level and Experience.

 Additionally, in the case of Double Battles, when a Pokémon faints the two victors split the EXP between themselves, one-half each, regardless if one has fainted or not.
 Also, as in all cases, catching a Pokémon results in NO experience gained, even in a Double Battle.[/list]